nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ```

 ### Installation Check: Terminal Commands
-Finally, run the following commands in Windows Terminal to check that the following are installed or set correctly:
+Finally, run the following commands in Windows Terminal to check that the following are installed or set correctly.
+Example outputs are listed under each command:

 ```ssh
 $ git --version